 At first, I was excited about these new changes.
 But as I grew tired of them with standardized merchandise, I hurriedly retreated back to the little shops which are now fast dwindling in numbers.
 After all, they cannot compete anymore with the big shops.
 It is much easier to park the car and do all the shopping in one place in spite of the inferiority of the quality that goes with the cheaper prices.
 The younger people are more dynamic now, wanting cheaper prices even if the quality is less, things to be more accessible and fast.
 It's tedious to keep on moving around town or the next town just to buy the best fish, the best meat, vegetables or bread but if you want to go for quality and you have the time, then it's worth going for it.

-Ironically, I have been writing about quality food and such and here I am presenting to you a quick and easy dish of tuna balls made from canned tuna.
+Ironically, I have been writing about quality food and such and here I am presenting to you a quick and easy dish of tuna balls made from canned tuna the idea of which came when I was watching a cooking show.
 It may be canned, and oh, fried too (what else?) but these polpette are absolutely good and very tasty.
 It definitely merits a space in your appetizer plate.
-Yes, they're fried, but if you drop them in the hot oil at the right temperature of 170 - 180 degrees Celcius, they will absorb less oil that you end up eating.
+Yes, they're fried, but if you drop them in the hot oil at the right temperature of 170-180°C, they will absorb less oil that you end up eating.

 Here is one of the towns that still retains the old way of living with small shops specializing in local products.
 Bolsena is a medieval town and you feel and see it still when you walk around the vicoli (alleys).
 It's one of those little old villages that transport you back in time.
 Even some bars serve their aperitivi outside with quaint wooden benches set against the wall.